 Despite its super small size, Round Top is home to a fabulous art scene, an amazing culinary scene, and a super unique antique show that actually put it on the map.
 Moreover, the town loves hosting festivals, including the Shakespeare at Windedale Festival.

-Thanks to its location right between Houston and Austin, Round Top is a great pit stop to make if you’re driving from one city to another.
+Thanks to its location right between Houston and Austin, Round Top is a great pit stop to make if you’re driving from one city to another or on your way Houston to Big Bend National Park.
 Make sure you check out Royers Café, a classic coffee shop famed for its scrumptious pies!

 Rockport is everything you could as for in a seaside escape, especially if you’re the type of traveler who likes to combine beach fun with cultural happenings.